Rethinking Spatial Dimensions of Vision Transformers: Revisiting spatial dimensions

 \subsection{Pooling-based Vision Transformer (PiT)}

-Vision Transformer(ViT) performs network operations based on self-attention, not convolution operations.
+Vision Transformer (ViT) performs network operations based on self-attention, not convolution operations.
 In the self-attention mechanism, the similarity between all locations is used for spatial interaction.
 Figure~\ref{fig:dimension_difference} (b) shows the dimension structure of this ViT.
 Similar to the stem layer of CNN, ViT divides the image by patch at the first embedding layer and embedding it to tokens.
-Basically, the structure does not include pooling and keeps the same number of spatial tokens overall layer of the network.
-Although the self-attention operation is not limited by spatial distance, the size of the spatial area participating in attention is affected by the spatial size of feature.
-Therefore, in order to adjust the size of the area covered by the layer like ResNet, a pooling layer is also required in ViT.
+Basically, the structure does not include a spatial reduction layer and keeps the same number of spatial tokens overall layer of the network.
+Although the self-attention operation is not limited by spatial distance, the size of the spatial area participating in attention is affected by the spatial size of the feature.
+Therefore, in order to adjust the dimension configuration like ResNet, a spatial reduction layer is also required in ViT.

-To utilize the advantages of the pooling layer to ViT, we propose a new architecture called Pooling-based Vision Transformer (PiT).
-First, we designed the pooling layer for ViT.
+To utilize the advantages of the dimension configuration to ViT, we propose a new architecture called Pooling-based Vision Transformer (PiT).
+First, we designed a pooling layer for ViT.
 Our pooling layer is shown in Figure~\ref{fig:pooling_layer}.
 Since ViT handles neuron responses in the form of 2D-matrix rather than 3D-tensor, the pooling layer should separate spatial tokens and reshape them into 3D-tensor with spatial structure.
 After reshaping, spatial size reduction and channel increase are performed by depth-wise convolution.
-And, the responses are reshaped into 2D-matrix for computation of transformer blocks.
+And, the responses are reshaped into a 2D matrix for the computation of transformer blocks.
 In ViT, there are parts that do not correspond to the spatial structure, such as a class token or distillation token~\cite{deit}.
 For these parts, the pooling layer uses an additional fully-connected layer to adjust the channel size to match the spatial tokens.
-Our design aims to perform the pooling role with minimal operation.
-As a result, a depth-wise convolution layer conducts decreasing the spatial size and increasing the channel size with a small number of parameters.
-Our pooling layer enables pooling operation on ViT and is used for our PiT architecture as shown in Figure~\ref{fig:dimension_difference} (c).
-PiT includes two pooling layers and uses three scales of spatial tokens similar to ResNet.
+Our pooling layer enables spatial reduction on ViT and is used for our PiT architecture as shown in Figure~\ref{fig:dimension_difference} (c).
+PiT includes two pooling layers which make three spatial scales.